 No less than three hours after I left my father-in-law’s company once and for all, I received a call.
 It was a job offer from one of my former customers.
-They were opening a new location and needed to build a team.
+They were opening a new location and were building a team.
 I accepted without much thought.

-It was a pay cut (33%), but I didn’t have much savings, and I needed a job.
-So I took the first offering.
+It was a pay cut (about 33%), but I didn’t have any savings and I needed a job.
+So I took the first offer.

 Soon I felt stuck—one source of income, enough to pay my bills but not much else.
 The benefits were subpar, and the opportunity for advancement was non-existent.

-With any journey, the key is to take the next step.
+When you’re on a journey, the most important thing you can do is take the next step.

 I served nearly five years in the Marines, which entitled me to the GI Bill.
 With a helpful nudge from my wife, I re-enrolled in college.

-Within a few years, my degree was in hand, but I still had no clear direction.
+Within a few years, my degree was in hand, but I still had no direction.

-But none of these sources sounded like viable options for me.
+But none of these sounded like viable options for me.

-Once I saw my savings grow, it motivated me.
+Seeing my savings grow, motivated me.
 I wanted to save more … But how?
 In the little spare time I had, I started to hustle.